 He will start earning a monthly pension of Rs 7.500/- immediately.

-Now, if he decides to deposit the entire pension in Recurring Deposit for 2 years @ 7% p.a.
+Now, if he decides to deposit the entire pension in Recurring Deposit for 2 years @ 7% p.a (assumed).
 He would amass Rs 1,93,731 at the end of the period.

-At the end of 2 years, one may invest the corpus in an annuity plan or a fixed deposit which will easily earn a return of 7%, if not more.
+At the end of 2 years, one may invest the corpus in an annuity plan or a fixed deposit which may earn a return of 7% (assumed), if not more.
 This implies that Rs 1,93,731 will give you a return of Rs 13,510 (approx) annually.